hdShang/arxiv-daily/docs/cs-CL/2025-08-12/papers/250808712v3-a-survey-on-parallel-text-generation-from-parallel-decoding-to-diffu.md

 ---
 layout: default
-title: A Survey on Parallel Text Generation: From Parallel Decoding to Diffusion Language Models
+title: "A Survey on Parallel Text Generation: From Parallel Decoding to Diffusion Language Models"
 ---

 # A Survey on Parallel Text Generation: From Parallel Decoding to Diffusion Language Models